Structures in compressible magnetoconvection and the nature of umbral dots: Numerical results and discussion

 \section{Numerical results and discussion}

-Upon starting the calculation with no magnetic field, after long term relaxation convection approaches a nearly steady state where the temporally and horizontally averaged total energy flux is nearly constant.
-The various contributions to the energy flux are shown in the upper left panel of Fig.~\ref{figanls}.
-The strong downward directed kinetic energy flux is a well known hallmark of steady compressible convection, expected from convection theory (\citealp{Unno+Kondo89}; \citealp{Petrovay90}) and also consistant with numerical simulations (\citealp{Chan+Sofia86}).
-From the constancy of the total energy flux it is clear that the non-magnetic convection is completely relaxed.
+Upon starting the calculation with no magnetic field and after long term relaxation, convection approaches a nearly steady state where the temporally and horizontally averaged total energy flux is nearly constant.
+The various contributions to the energy flux are shown in Fig.~\ref{figanls}.
+The strong downwardly directed kinetic energy flux is a well known hallmark of steady compressible convection, as expected from convection theory (\citealp{Unno+Kondo89}; \citealp{Petrovay90}) and as is also consistent with numerical simulations (\citealp{Chan+Sofia86}).
+From the constancy of the total energy flux, it is clear that the unmagnetized convection is completely relaxed.

-Next, we superpose a vertical uniform magnetic field on an instantaneous snapshot of the relaxed non-magnetic convection.
-Fig.~\ref{figthme} shows the time history of magnetic energy for some of the cases listed in Table~\ref{runs}.
-It is apparent that that after a short while, the magnetic energy contained in the system becomes statistically steady.
-For the cases with very weak or very strong fields, the relative fluctuation of the magnetic energy is lower than in the intermediate cases $E$ and $F$.
-The reasons for this will be clarified below.
+Next, we superpose a vertical uniform magnetic field on an instantaneous snapshot of the relaxed unmagnetized convection.
+Figure~\ref{figthme} shows the time history of magnetic energy for the cases listed in Table~\ref{runs}.
+It is apparent that after a short while, the magnetic energy contained in the system becomes statistically steady.
+For the cases with weak initial fields, the magnetic fields are amplified by flow motions and eventually reach a nearly steady value.
+For the strong initial field cases, the magnetic energy grows up to a maximum and then decreases to a nearly constant value.